Urinary incontinence is taboo, making it subject to a lot of myths. However, for those affected by it, having the right information is crucial.

 This old myth is a bit worn out.
 For a long time, it was believed that urinary incontinence was part of the normal aging process.
 Now we know that it is not.
 It's true that the frequency of this condition increases with age, but even so, younger people can still be affected by it.
 There are various types of urinary incontinence and there are many causes, which explains why people of all ages live with this problem.

 It is estimated that after the age of 45, more than one in three women will be bothered by bladder weakness.
 While it is true that women experience bladder weakness more often than men, they are not spared.
 Nearly 10% of men over the age of 40 live with some form of urinary incontinence, due to a variety of factors including prostate health problems.

 Absolutely not!
-Actually, the opposite is true.
-Drinking less water makes urine more concentrated, which can irritate the bladder and provoke incontinence.
-Additionally, urine that’s more concentrated can produce stronger odours which can be embarrassing if you suffer from incontinence.
-Make sure to stay hydrated.
-It’s better for your health.
+In fact, the opposite is true.
+Drinking less makes urine more concentrated, which can irritate the bladder and cause incontinence.
+Additionally, more concentrated urine means stronger odours, which can become very embarrassing if bladder weakness occurs.
+It is therefore preferable to stay well hydrated, which is also beneficial to your health.

 When you live with urinary incontinence, there is an odour of urine.

 Not necessarily, although many people think otherwise.
 Maintaining good personal hygiene and using effective absorbent protection products, with technology that can trap moisture and odour, can provide peace of mind.
 Changing the protective product several times a day can make a difference.